mkoujiri/ros1_zed_f9r_gps/README.md

 5. Restart `sudo reboot`

+## Note that I have not tested this on a raspberry pi yet

 **When booting raspberrypi, do not plug in the pHAT module.
 Signals from UART will interrupt boot process.
 Plugin pHAT after the pi is booted.**

 **When plugging in pHAT, tilted the pHAT so that the power pins are connected last.
 For some reason if the power pins are touched first, raspberrypi will reboot and cause the issue mentioned above.**